Financial Resilience

 If any of these questions feel familiar, this experience is for you:

-Instead of another workshop, this six-month guided cohort gives your leadership team practical tools, live coaching, and an executable road-map for stronger financial decision-making.
+Instead of another workshop, this seven-month guided cohort gives your leadership team practical tools, live coaching, and an executable road-map for stronger financial decision-making and missional impact.

 Included in the Cohort: